AI Agent Bug Fixing Workflow: How to Debug and Fix Production Bugs with Multi-Agent AI (2026)

 How does this compare to GitHub Copilot for debugging?

 Copilot suggests fixes inline as you code.
 Multi-agent debugging is a structured pipeline: analyze → fix → verify.
 The pipeline approach catches more issues because each agent specializes in its phase and the verifier double-checks the fix.
+For automating the review phase, see our AI Agent Code Review Automation guide.

 Get Started